mattmcspirit/azurestack/README.md

 * Corresponding gallery items created in the Marketplace for the Windows Server and Ubuntu Server images
 * Gallery item created for MySQL 5.7, 8.0 and SQL Server 2017 (all on Ubuntu Server 16.04 LTS)
 * Automates adding of Microsoft VM Extensions to Gallery from Marketplace (for registered ASDKs)
+* Automates adding of Microsoft AzureStack Add-on RP Windows Server image from Marketplace (for registered ASDKs)
 * MySQL Resource Provider installation
 * SQL Server Resource Provider installation
 * Deployment of a MySQL 8.0 hosting server on Ubuntu Server 16.04 LTS